 Rightists do not invent a fake concept of gender as separate from sex.

 Axis 5: Partisan counter-bigotry.¶

-Libertarians, far less often discussed, tend to have all of these axes right except axis 3 (where they take a left position).
-I think this is because "libertarianism" is the only one of these labels that actually maps to a single idea: the non-aggression principle (or stated in Protagonist terms, the valuation of Consent as close to the only moral value).
+Libertarians, far less often discussed, tend to have all of these axes right except axis 3 (where you can often hear them glorify pornography and even prostitution).
+I think this is because "libertarianism" is the only one of these labels that actually maps to a single idea: self-ownership (or in Protagonist terms, the valuation of consent as close to the only moral value).
 Libertarians are the most consistent, although to really be consistent in that idea you have to be an anarchist.